aka-embu/aka-map-ios/README.txt

 RELEASE NOTES
 --------------------

+21.70 - 2020-10-21

+- Fixes an issue with printCurrentConfiguration producing a misleading log message when initialization is in progress.

 21.60 - 2020-09-24

-- Fixes issue with sending wrong SDK version in analytics.
+- Fixes an issue with sending wrong SDK version in analytics.